Group Privacy Statement

 In relation to any other third parties, we will only disclose your information in the following circumstances:

-We share your personal data within the Langham Hall Group.
-This will involve transferring your data within the European Economic Area (EEA) and to Jersey and Guernsey who are outside of the EEA but have been deemed to provide an adequate level of protection for personal data by the European Commission.
+We share your personal data within Langham Hall.
+This will involve transferring your data within the United Kingdom, European Economic Area (EEA), Jersey and Guernsey.
+The UK, Jersey & Guernsey are deemed to provide an adequate level of protection for personal data by the European Commission.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.